 b) If appId is an empty string then the MBMS client throws a MISSING_PARAMETER result code in the registerStreamingResponse() as defined in subclause 6.3.3.3 and abort the following steps and stays in IDLE mode.
 If not, the MBMS client sets the internal variable _appId to the value of the parameter.

 c) The MBMS client adds each entry in the serviceClassList parameter to its _serviceClass[] record.
 Note that the serviceClassList parameter may contain an empty service class entry.
-If an empty service class is provided the MBMS client considers the MAA to be registered with a service class that is also empty and only allow the MAA to have access to DASH Streaming Application Services that are not associated with a serviceClass (i.e., the USD for these services do not have a serviceClass defined).
+If an empty service class is provided the MBMS client considers the MAA to be registered with a service class that is also empty and only allow the MAA to have access to Media Streaming Application Services that are not associated with a serviceClass (i.e., the USD for these services do not have a serviceClass defined).

 d) On receiving a registerStreamingApp() following a deregisterStreamingApp(), the MBMS client updates the serviceClassList to its _serviceClass[] record in the same way described for the setStreamingServiceClassFilter() method.

 e) If callBack is defined, the MBMS client uses the interfaces in the callback parameter of the registerStreamingApp() interface to send notification of event occurrences to the MAA.